mindemangou/magic-components/README.md

 ```

 ## Data attribut
-Each `data-*` attribute you add to the component becomes a property accessible via element.magicData.
+Each `data-*` attribute you add to the component becomes a property accessible via `props`
-Use the `refreshMagicData` method to refresh data attributes retrieved from the server
+Use the `refreshProps` function to refresh data attributes retrieved from the server

 ```html